How Long After Death is a Funeral Held? Day, Time, & More

 What time are funerals usually held?

-Late morning to early afternoon is the most common time frame for funerals.
-Families often choose this time bracket so that their guests can stay for a luncheon or reception before heading back home.
+The deceased’s family often choose this time bracket so that their guests can stay for a luncheon or reception before heading home.

-In contrast, wakes, viewings and visitations are usually occur in the evening, the night before the funeral.
+In contrast, wakes, viewings, and visitations are usually occur in the evening, the night before the funeral.

 How long after death is a wake?

-A wake (sometimes referred to as a viewing or visitation) will usually happen within a week of death.
-So this answer is very similar to that of the question “How long after death is the funeral?”
+So this answer is very similar to that of the question “How long after death is the funeral?”.
 The wake itself typically takes place the evening before the funeral.

 Related: What is a Wake?
 Etiquette, Expectations, & More

-Special circumstances
+Special Circumstances

 That naturally means that every funeral is different, but an experienced funeral director will know just how to plan for each situation and time frame.